-We believe students learn best when they work with other students who have a similar academic ability to them.
+Riverside students love learning.
 We place students in one of three bands and all lessons take place within these bands.
-From Year 8 onwards, we also put students into sets, depending on their ability, for English, maths and science.
-Excellent teaching means all learners are always challenged, with the most able students progressing rapidly and those who need extra support getting the help they need, so all students make exceptional progress.
+From Year 8 onwards, we also put students into sets, for core subjects (English, maths and science).
+Excellent teaching means all learners are always challenged, so all students make exceptional progress compared with national standards.
 We regularly review each student's progress to make sure they are in the correct band or set.